|

 becoming longer again.
 In a few days the spring equinox will be here.
 The sun

-rise at 7:00 AM and set at
+will rise at 7:00 AM and set at

 7:00 PM for we are on daylight savings war time.